Christy Ucheibe and Jolina Amani score as SL Benfica pip Estoril Praia | Goal.com

 Christy Ucheibe found the back of the net and Jolina Amani continued her fine goalscoring form for SL Benfica as they defeated Estoril Praia 2-0 in Saturday's Portuguese Liga BPI encounter.

-Cape Verde-born Netherlands youth international Amani, who had contributed three goals in seven outings for Benfica this season, ensured her team's ended the year 2020 on a high at Estoril.
+Cape Verde-born Netherlands youth international Amani, who had contributed five goals in seven outings for Benfica this season, ensured her team's ended the year 2020 on a high at Estoril.

 On her part, Nigeria youth international midfielder Ucheibe had scored twice in seven appearances this season and went on to inspire her side to a seventh victory of the season.